awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 ## Features of Amazon ECS<a name="welcome-features"></a>

-Amazon ECS is a regional service that simplifies running application containers in a highly available manner across multiple Availability Zones within a region\.
+Amazon ECS is a regional service that simplifies running application containers in a highly available manner across multiple Availability Zones within a Region\.
 You can create Amazon ECS clusters within a new or existing VPC\.
 After a cluster is up and running, you can define task definitions and services that specify which Docker container images to run across your clusters\.
 Container images are stored in and pulled from container registries, which may exist within or outside of your AWS infrastructure\.

 The following diagram shows the architecture of an Amazon ECS environment using the Fargate launch type: